zeroluck/docs/sources/reference/oxd/index.md

 ### Authorize RPT

 Use this command to aauthorize a Requesting Party Token (RPT).
-A full request-response-pair consists of these fields:
+A full request-response triple consists of these fields:

 * Request: